 A49 : The models explain the same proportion of the total variability, 0.532.
-Return to $Q49 \bullet$
+Return to Q49 •

 A50: The slopes are very different.
 The forward model gives a slope of 1.43 of straw vs. grain, whereas the inverse model gives a slope of 2.686.
 The reason is that the two regressions minimise different error sums-of-squares: in the forward model, residual straw yield, in the inverse model, residual grain yield.
 Each is the best predictive relation for its target variable.
-Return to $Q50 \bullet$
+Return to Q50 •

-A51: The variance ratio is 3.842, that is, straw yields are almost four times as variable as grain yields.
+A51 : The variance ratio is 3.842, that is, straw yields are almost four times as variable as grain yields.
 This is partly explained by the higher absolute values of all the yields: the medians are 6.36 for straw vs. 3.94 for grain.
-Return to Q51.
+Return to $Q51 \bullet$

-A52: The best estimate of the error variance ratio is the variable variance ratio, so the structural relation is 1.96 lb. straw for each lb. grain; or equivalently 0.51 lb. grain for each lb. straw.
+A52 : The best estimate of the error variance ratio is the variable variance ratio, so the structural relation is 1.96 lb. straw for each lb. grain; or equivalently 0.51 lb. grain for each lb. straw.
 This is the best estimate of the plant morphology.
-Return to $Q52 \bullet$
+Return to Q52 •

-A53: Physically, if there is no grain, there is no straw.
+A53 : Physically, if there is no grain, there is no straw.
 Thus the point (0,0) is by definition part of the straw vs. grain response relation.
-Return to Q53.
+Return to $Q53 \bullet$

-A54 : The slope is 1.65, considerably steeper than the slope of the with-interceptmodel, 1.43.
-This compensates for the intercept (here, forced to 0) being smallerthan the fitted intercept of the full model, 0.87, which allows the line to have ashallower slope while passing through the centroid.Return to Q54 • points are around (2.8, 4).
+A54 : The slope is 1.65, considerably steeper than the slope of the withintercept model, 1.43.
+This compensates for the intercept (here, forced to 0) being smaller than the fitted intercept of the full model, 0.87, which allows the line to have a shallower slope while passing through the centroid.
+Return to $Q54 \bullet$

 A55 : No, for three reasons.
-(1) The intercept from the full model is highly unlikely to be zero, so the no-intercept model is not appropriate; (2) the range of the observations is far from (0,0) so there is no reason to guard from negative predictions; (3) we have no evidence for the model form near the origin; the closest
+(1) The intercept from the full model is highly unlikely to be zero, so the no-intercept model is not appropriate; (2) the range of the observations is far from (0,0) so there is no reason to guard from negative predictions; (3) we have no evidence for the model form near the origin; the closest points are around (2.8, 4).
+Return to Q55 •

-A56: (1) For both models the adjusted $R^2$ is lower than the raw $R^2$ , because of the adjustment for the number of parameters used in the model.
+A56: (1) For both models the adjusted R^2 is lower than the raw R^2 , because of the adjustment for the number of parameters used in the model.
 The difference for the no-intercept model is less, because only one, rather than two, parameters are used in the model.

-(2) The adjusted $\mathbb{R}^2$ increases from 0.53 to 0.99, i.e., almost 1.
+(2) The adjusted R^2 increases from 0.53 to 0.99, i.e., almost 1.
 This is an artefact of the calculation and does not reflect the success of the no-intercept model.
-Return to $Q56 \bullet$
+Return to Q56 • to float at both ends (find the optimum intercept); instead it is forced through (0,0) as one point, and the other point is then the centroid of the point cloud in the scatterplot.
+Return to $Q57 \bullet$

 A57: The RMSE increases from 0.614 (with-intercept) to 0.622 (no-intercept) lb. acre-1; this shows that the no-intercept line does not come as close, on average, to the points in the scatterplot.
-This is because the slope is not free to float at both ends (find the optimum intercept); instead it is forced through (0,0) as one point, and the other point is then the centroid of the point cloud in the scatterplot.
-Return to Q57 •
+This is because the slope is not free

-9 Bivariate modelling: continuous response, classified predictor
+8 Bivariate modelling: continuous response, classified predictor